jupyterlab/scipy2019-jupyterlab-tutorial/readme.md

 # JupyterCon 2018 JupyterLab tutorial.

-This repository contain material and instructions to follow the "Getting started with JupyterLab" tutorial during JupyterCon 2018.
+This repository contain material and instructions to follow the JupyterLab tutorial during JupyterCon 2018.

-During the tutorial, feel free to get on the `jupyterlab` channel of PUT GITTER HERE for help and updates.
+During the tutorial, feel free to get on the [Gitter `jupyterlab` channel](https://gitter.im/jupyterlab/jupyterlab) for help and updates.

 # Installation